Stockton boils drinking water

-The fire has caused Stockton residents to be warned to boil their water before consuming it to kill possible water-borne disease causing organisms.

-Floods and fires in the past have caused the water system to be shut down or boil water orders issued, but this time a more permanent solution is needed to assure a safe and adequate supply of water for the town’s 1,072 citizens, according to Nando Meli Jr., Stockton’s mayor.
+Stockton Mayor Nando Meli Jr.announced on Tuesday that tests on Stockton’s water supply came back showing the water was potable, ending a boil water order that had been in effect as of Aug.
+23.

-Stockton’s main water supply is a spring with a treatment system in Soldier Canyon.
+Stockton’s main water supply is a surface water spring with a treatment system in Soldier Canyon.

-The Jacob City Fire didn’t touch the Stockton water system directly, but it burned and scorched the ground above the system’s collection point.
-Due to the risk of sediment and debris from runoff from the fire exceeding the capacity of the treatment system, the treatment system and spring water source were taken off line.

-Since the Jacob City Fire the town has been relying on a back up well with a pump powered by a generator to supply water for the town’s approximate 220 water connections.
+Since the Jacob City Fire ravaged around 4,000 acres in Soldier Canyon in July near Stockton’s water supply, the city has been using a back up well powered by a generator.

-However, on Aug.
-23, the generator failed, taking the backup well offline too.

-While action is being taken to restore power to the backup well, the town has turned to the treatment plant and spring to provide water.
-However, the treatment system is not approved to treat water with high sediment content, requiring a boil water order until test results show the water is safe to drink.”

-Inadequately treated water may contain disease-causing organisms that may cause symptoms such as diarrhea, cramps, nausea, headaches or other symptoms.
-They may pose a special health risk to infants, young children, some ledrley people and people with compromised immune systems, according to the drinking water warning.

-While these symptoms may have other causes, the drinking water warning advises Stockton residents to seek medical advice if these symptoms persist.
+However, the generator on the well failed on Aug.
+23, forcing the town back to its surface water source, which caused the boil water order that remained in effect until water tests showed that the treatment plant was effective at cleaning the debris and sediment, leaving the water safe for consumption.

-During a special meeting of the Stockton Town Council held at 7 p.m. on Thursday, Aug.
-25 at the pavilion at the Stockton baseball field, Meli outlined the town’s response.
+During an emergency meeting of the Stockton Town Council held at 7 p.m. on Thursday, Aug.
+25 at the pavilion at the Stockton baseball field, Meli outlined the town’s response to the water problem.

+Floods and fires in the past have caused the water system to be shut down or boil water orders issued, but this time a more permanent solution is needed to assure a safe and adequate supply of water for the town’s 1,072 citizens, according to Meli Jr.

 A complete fix — replacing the treatment system to bring it up to the standards needed, bringing permanent power to the town’s water system, adequate storage and replacing old pipes — carries a price tag of $3 million.